-Though the Mass Lottery is nearly five decades old, it remains a popular activity in the Bay State.
+Though the Massachusetts Lottery is five decades old, it remains a popular activity in the Bay State.
 Bay Staters can play draw games, instant win games, and keno contests.
 So, if you’re interested in playing the Mass Lottery, here’s a rundown on everything you can find.

 As successful as it has been, the Massachusetts Lottery is a rather simple enterprise.
 Its roster of games divides quite neatly into two categories.
 The first category is draw games, which often come with higher payouts and increased media coverage.
 Whenever a lottery jackpot rises to the point that players who normally eschew the lottery are buying tickets, the tickets are almost always for draw games.